Mathematics at St Charles’ Catholic Primary School

 All children are catered for within the maths lessons, ensuring that the teacher offers the necessary support and challenge for each individual to make progress.
 We ensure that maths is taught in creative and engaging lessons using a wide array of maths manipulatives to aid and support our children in their learning.
 ICT is used across each year group to deliver the maths curriculum and to offer our pupils a range of exciting activities to challenge and inspire.

 We aim to encourage the deepest of learning for our children so that their knowledge can be transferred and applied in many contexts including other subjects e.g. science and DT and their everyday lives.
 Maths is widely promoted across the school and our classrooms have working walls that the children can utilise to support their learning.

-The mapping of Mathematics across school shows clear progression in line with age related expectations.
+The Maths Medium Term Curriculum Map shows clear progression in line with age related expectations.
 Teachers and governors are kept regularly informed of developments in our frequently reviewed curriculum.
 Teachers and teaching assistants are supported and aided in their roles, ensuring confidence in the skills and facts they are required to teach.

 Schools in England are required to administer an online multiplication tables check (MTC) to year 4 pupils.
 The purpose of the MTC is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
 This help us to identify pupils who have not yet mastered their times tables, so that additional support can be provided.
 To support the children with their multiplication practice we use ‘Times Table Rockstars’ as an online and fun learning platform.
 Every class has a 30 minute slot in the media zone each week to access Times Table Rockstars.